Sep 13, 2021 / Rheumatology

 What are DMARDS?

 Is there a hereditary component to arthritis?

 Though there are some markers showing associations, we have not identified any causes.
 Clearly, genetics are involved, but it’s just part of the story.

 Enthesitis is inflammation at the tendon or ligament insertion in a bone.
 Enthesitis-related arthritis is a condition that can present as a single joint complaint that may be initially diagnosed as an apophysitis (e.g. Sever’s disease, Osgood Schlatter’s).
 Though it is rare, the progression of this condition without proper treatment can result in permanent damage.

-Pediatric rheumatology is a very unique and rare subspecialty, and we are pleased to have five of them on our staff at Texas Scottish Rite Hospital for Children.
+Pediatric rheumatology is a very unique and rare subspecialty, and we are pleased to have five of them on our staff at Scottish Rite for Children.
 This team sees patients at our locations in Dallas and Frisco.